tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

 ## Skills & languages

 * Native French speaker, dual French and British citizen.
 * Experienced in Python, Ruby (w/ Rails), MATLAB.
 Proficient in Swift, C/C++, HTML and CSS.
-Experimenting with Haskell / F#.
 Personal github: https://github.com/tomfrankkirk
 * Developed a Ruby on Rails web app to be used for teaching medical students at the University of Oxford: [page 9 in PDF](#https://www.path.ox.ac.uk/sites/www-a.path.ox.ac.uk/files/Fusion%2016.pdf)

 ## Awards